michaelockenden/algorand-flask/blog/blogpost.md

 {% endblock %}
 ```

-After adding Assets to the navbar, we should be able to get a to form looking like this:
+After adding Assets to the navbar, we should be able to get a form looking like this:

 ![create](create.png)